 The Little Rock Convention & Visitors Bureau (LRCVB) operates the following public facilities: Statehouse Convention Center, Robinson Center, First Security Amphitheater, Ottenheimer Market Hall, and multiple downtown parking facilities.
 The health and wellbeing of our guests and patrons is of the utmost importance to LRCVB.

 Providing a safe environment for our clients, visitors, attendees and staff is our top priority.
 Our team is committed to upholding the highest standards of cleanliness throughout our facilities.
-Considering the dramatic changes to public health guidance due to the COVID-19 pandemic, we have updated or enhanced many of our cleaning and safety protocols to help ensure the safety and security of everyone who walks through our doors.
-We will adjust these protocols as new information and local guidelines become available and as we continue preparing to reopen for meetings and events.
+Considering the dramatic changes to public health guidance due to the COVID-19 pandemic, we have updated and enhanced many of our cleaning and safety protocols to help ensure the safety and security of everyone who walks through our doors.

 Frequent Contact Surfaces: All frequent contact surfaces shall be cleaned and disinfected on a frequent basis during event hours and following all events.
 Frequent contact surfaces including, but not limited to, front desk check-in/ticket counters, public water fountains, door handles, public bathrooms, ATMs, stair and escalator handrails, concession counters, elevator call buttons, and common area tables and seating.
 Employees shall sanitize these areas at least once per hour when events are taking place at the facility.